-If A2X detects an account that already matches the default, then it will be pre-selected, for example in the situation above, there is already an account called Sales, A2X will not offer to create another one.
+Because A2X is connected to your accounting software, it is importing your complete chart of accounts.
+If A2X detects an account that already matches the default, then it will be pre-selected.
+As an example, in the situation below, there is already an account called "Sales", so A2X will not offer to create another one.

 A2X uses account codes that indicate the accounts were created by A2X such as: "a2xship" and "a2xres".
 This will differentiate them from the default codes which are often numeric sequences such as 400, 401 etc.